Shluffy/Shluffy/README.md

 ## Updates

-- I have started to work on a scratch project about the scratch font.
-Coming soon.
+- I have released another scratch project.
+See it [here](https://scratch.mit.edu/projects/543331523/).

 ## How To reach Me (Contact Me)